tikv/tikv/docs/reference/tools/pd-control.md

 ### `region topsize [limit]`

-Use this command to list Regions with top approximate sizeƒ.
+Use this command to list Regions with top approximate size.
 The default value of the limit is 16.

 Usage: